London City Pass Comparison

 This post features an in-depth review and comparison of all available London passes, where we crunch the numbers for different travel itineraries to help you figure out which pass is best for you.

 But if that sounds like too much of an info dump and all you need is a quick tip, not to worry, we’ve got you covered.
-Here are our recommendations for the “too long, didn’t read” crowd:
+Here are our recommendations:

 #1 The best London pass if you want to see as many attractions as possible: